ome/ome-contributing/OMEROfigure.rst

    - |C| that clicking on a Figure name opens the figure.
    - |C| that there is a name of the Figure which is on display above the canvas.

 #.
-Check that exported PDFs are linked to images they contain.
-Export a PDF of a figure.
+Check that exported figures are linked to images they contain.
+Export a PDF or TIFF of a figure.
 Click image urls in the PDF to open in webclient.

    - |C| that these images are annotated with the PDF.
    - |C| that the PDF also contains a link to the figure url itself.
+   - |C| that export to New OMERO Image creates a new image, and link appears when export is done.

 Layout of image panels, paper setup